Lambda Tauri

-Lambda Tauri (λ Tau, λ Tauri) is a triple star system in the constellation Taurus.
-In the Calendarium of Al Achsasi Al Mouakket, this star was designated Sadr al Tauri, which was translated into Latin as Pectus Tauri, meaning "the bull chest".
+Lambda Tauri (Latinized from λ Tauri), formally named Bibing, is a triple star system in the constellation Taurus.
 In 1848, the light from this system was found to vary periodically and it was determined to be an eclipsing binary system—the third such discovered.
 The components of this system have a combined apparent visual magnitude of +3.37 at its brightest, making it one of the brighter members of the constellation.
 Based upon parallax measurements from the Hipparcos mission, the distance to this system is approximately 480 ly.

+Nomenclature

+Lambda Tauri (Latinized from λ Tauri, abbreviated λ Tau) is the star's Bayer designation.
+In the Calendarium of Al Achsasi Al Mouakket, this star was designated Sadr al Tauri, which was translated into Latin as Pectus Tauri, meaning "the bull chest".

+In Chinese astronomy, this star is part of the constellation Bi (畢, Net), one of the lunar mansions; it is named Bibing (畢柄), the handle of the net.
+The IAU Working Group on Star Names adopted the name Bibing for λ Tauri Aa on 17 May 2026.